Rob12312368/ComputerNetwork/networkpj2/README.md

 2.2.
 Logical Functions of Emulator
 The logical functions of the emulator consist of routing, queueing, sending, and logging.
 Each sub-function is detailed below.

-Static forwarding table:
+### Static forwarding table:

 The logical functions depend on the static forwarding table provided to the emulators through a file.
 The file contain lines in the format below, with space as delimiter between the various fields:

 <emulator> <destination> <nexthop> <delay> <loss probability>

-emulator: a "<Host name> <Port>" pair that identifies the emulator for which the current entry is associated with.
+_emulator_: a "<Host name> <Port>" pair that identifies the emulator for which the current entry is associated with.
 Multiple emulators may be specified in a single table, and so they must filter only the lines that apply to them,
 destination: a "<Host name> <Port>" pair that identifies the final destination of the packet, next hop: a "<Host name> <Port>" pair that identifies the next entity to forward the packet to.
 It can be an emulator, sender or requester.
 delay: in milliseconds, and identifies how long the emulator will delay before sending a packet to the corresponding destination.